Open Access – Read and Publish

 Hogrefe and the Göttingen State and University Library, which led negotiations on behalf of the libraries, have concluded a nationwide framework agreement on open access transformation (Read-and-Publish).

-Both agreements enable authors from participating institutions to publish open access free of charge in Hogrefe's journals in the fields of psychology, psychotherapy, and psychiatry (PsyJOURNALS).
+Both agreements enable authors from participating institutions to publish open access without paying an APC in Hogrefe's hybrid journals in the fields of psychology, psychotherapy, and psychiatry (PsyJOURNALS).

 Benefits for you as the author